mozilla/experimenter/app/experimenter/nimbus-ui/README.md

 # Grep for "renders as expected"
 yarn test -t="renders as expected"

+# See a full code coverage report
+yarn test --watchAll=false
 ```

 Refer to Jest's [CLI documentation](https://jestjs.io/docs/en/cli) for more advanced test configuration.